1. How much time does the Neridronate infusion take?

 Neridronate treatment brings permanent benefits.

-We must underline that a small percentage of treated patients (who have been suffering from the disease for many years) have declared that they have not felt any relevant improvement.
-All of the patients that have been battling with this condition for a few months have a complete remission.
+We must underline that a infinitesimal percentage of treated patients (who have been suffering from the disease for many years) have declared that they have not felt any relevant improvement.
+However, our patients who have had CRPS under 6 months have experienced remission, with many in full remission after treatment has had time to activate fully.

 WHAT DO YOU NEED